Sapna Pabbi

-Sapna Pabbi is a British actress and model known for her work as Kiran Rathod in the Indian television series 24 and the Hindi films, Khamoshiyan and Drive.
+Sapna Pabbi (born 20 December 1988) is a British actress and model known for her work as Kiran Rathod in the Indian television series 24 and the Hindi films, Khamoshiyan and Drive.

+Early life

+Pabbi was born on 20 December 1988. in London, United Kingdom into a Hindu-Punjabi family.
+She studied Finance in Aston University, Birmingham.
+Pabbi is of Indian Punjabi descent.

 Career

 At the age of 22, whilst studying at Aston University in Birmingham, Pabbi was chosen as the face of Trinny and Susannah.
 Pabbi has appeared in Ghar Aaja Pardesi as Rudrani, and as Kiran Rathod in 24.
 Pabbi has also appeared in commercials, such as the Galaxy Chocolate ad alongside Arjun Rampal, the Pepsi ad with Virat Kohli and the Fair and Lovely ad alongside Yami Gautam.
-Pabbi is currently shooting for her second film, Shoojit Sircar's Satra Ko Shaadi Hai opposite television actor Barun Sobti.
 Pabbi has also acted in a co-production between Vishesh Films and Fox Star Studios, Khamoshiyan, directed by debutant Karan Darra opposite Ali Fazal and Gurmeet Chaudhary.